-In accordance with Government Auditing Standards and the Transportation Development Act, we have also issued our report dated November 21, 2016 on our consideration of the City's internal control over the Grant's financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards and the Transportation Development Act, we have also issued our report dated November 3, 2017 on our consideration of the City's internal control over the Grant's financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the City's internal control over the Grant's financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and the Transportation Development Act in considering City's internal control over the Grant's financial reporting and compliance.